dciborow/VSCodePlugin/README.md

   <img src="images/VS_Debug.png" width="600" title="hover text">
 </p>

-### Spotify Client Configuration
+### VSCode Client Configuration
-To access [Spotify Web API](https://developer.spotify.com/documentation/web-api/quick-start/), first create a simple server-side application.
+To access [VSCode Web API](https://developer.VSCode.com/documentation/web-api/quick-start/), first create a simple server-side application.
 Then add the Client Id and Secret, and port to the configuration file:
 ```
-%LOCALAPPDATA%/Loupedeck/PluginData/SpotifyPremium/spotify-client.txt
+%LOCALAPPDATA%/Loupedeck/PluginData/VSCode/VSCode-client.txt
 ```
-See example project file **spotify-client-template.txt**
+See example project file **VSCode-client-template.txt**

-Port(s) must correspond to that on the Spotify developers's configuration.
+Port(s) must correspond to that on the VSCode developers's configuration.

 🛑 IMPORTANT!
-This plugin uses Spotify Client Id and Secret that are read from text file.
+This plugin uses VSCode Client Id and Secret that are read from text file.
 DO NOT DISTRIBUTE THIS FILE.

-For creating distributable Spotify plugin, use [Authorization code flow with PKCE](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/).
+For creating distributable VSCode plugin, use [Authorization code flow with PKCE](https://developer.VSCode.com/documentation/general/guides/authorization/code-flow/).
 This concept is currently untested, but e.g.,
-1. Upgrade to latest [SpotifyAPI-NET](http://johnnycrazy.github.io/SpotifyAPI-NET) version and implement Authorization code flow with PKCE.
+1. Upgrade to latest [VSCodeAPI-NET](http://johnnycrazy.github.io/VSCodeAPI-NET) version and implement Authorization code flow with PKCE.
-2. Add automation to disable/remove *SpotifyPlugin.dll*, *SpotifyAPI.Web.dll*, *SpotifyAPI.Web.Auth.dll* from Loupedeck software installation folder.
+2. Add automation to disable/remove *VSCodePlugin.dll*, *VSCodeAPI.Web.dll*, *VSCodeAPI.Web.Auth.dll* from Loupedeck software installation folder.

 ## Creating Installation Package for Loupedeck software 5.0 or newer